abozanona/me.abozanona/source/_posts/birthday-progress.md

 categories: diary
 ---

-As we've approached the conclusion of the first eight months of 2023, this is an overview of the progress and accomplishments achieved during the laso 8 months.
+As we've approached the conclusion of the first eight months of 2023, this is an overview of the progress and accomplishments achieved during the last 8 months.

 <!--more-->